 Powelltown Community Consultation

-The Council voted on funding for the Powelltown Sports Pavillion (the Powelltown Community Sporting Precinct Development Project) on their 13 November meeting, however, it was not mentioned in either the Agenda or in the minutes that this included funding for two Mountain Bike Trails connected both Mt Tugwell and Big Pat’s Creek to Powelltown and also infrastructure at Powelltown’s Sports Ground for Mountain Bikes.
-This meeting also coincided with an information session at Powelltown making it impossible for residents to go to both meetings.
+The Council voted on funding for the Powelltown Sports Pavillion (the Powelltown Community Sporting Precinct Development Project) on their 13 November, 2017 meeting, however, it was not mentioned in either the Council agenda or minutes that this included funding for two Mountain Bike Trails connecting both Mt Tugwell and Big Pat’s Creek to Powelltown and also infrastructure at Powelltown’s Sports Ground for Mountain Bikes.
+This meeting also coincided with an information session at Powelltown making it impossible for residents to go to both meetings – the choice was to either find out what was going on or object to it at council, but not both.
+The residents that attended the meeting expressed a lot of concern about the proposal and were predominantly against the proposal.